 Before long, Julesburg residents staked out a new town three miles east just outside the Fort Sedgwick Military Reservation boundary.
 Some historians claim the move was made to allow the sale of whiskey.
 It was a busy stage station until the Union Pacific Railroad rails arrived north of the river.

 A third Julesburg was founded when the end of the railroad track was moved several miles east.
-It was during this time that the community was known for its wicked and bawdy lifestyle.
-Saloons, gambling houses, prostitution parlors did a thriving business as the population grew to nearly 3,000.
-It soon gained a reputation as “The Wickedest City in the West,” prompting both men and women who were on the streets to be fully armed.
+During this time, the community was known for its wicked and bawdy lifestyle.
+Saloons, gambling houses, and prostitution parlors did a thriving business as the population grew to nearly 3,000.
+It soon gained a reputation as “The Wickedest City in the West,” prompting both men and women on the streets to be fully armed.